emilyzhou112/emilyzhou112.github.io/open-giscience.md

 ---
 layout: page
-title: What is Open GIScience?
+title: What is Open Source GIScience?
 ---

-# What is Open Source GIScience?

 This is a friendly reminder to write a blog post about open GIScience for next class.